 "At least 50% of IFN and hGH was secreted into asceptic growth media with pre-purification titers as high as 609 mg/L. Both proteins were found to be biologically active with IFN shown to be at least equal to the commercial source, Intron A. Efficient secretion of these recombinant proteins into an inorganic media with no need for viral inactivation offers substantial cost advantages in downstream purification."

-It should be noted that Biolex defines "pre-purification titer" to include a 50x concentration step, so that their actual titer in Lemna medium would be 609/50 = 12 mg/L. Biolex indicates that it is working on optimization of protein secretion from duckweed cultures.
+Biolex defined "pre-purification titer" to include a 50x concentration step, so that the actual titer in Lemna medium was 609/50 = 12 mg/L. Biolex indicated that it was further optimizing protein secretion from duckweed cultures.

 Duckweeds Engineered for Bioremediation.

 USDA scientists in Peoria, Illinois are developing ways to convert renewable agricultural resources into value-added products.
 Their research may also show how genetically modified duckweeds can improve waste-water processing systems.
 One object of this research is to develop a duckweed which produces cellulase, the enzyme that converts cellulose into simple sugars.
 By converting cellulose into sugars, agricultural wastes containing cellulose could be used to make many valuable products, including lactic acid, ethanol, and glycerol.

 Patents for GM Duckweed Applications.

 Much of the technology for genetic modification of duckweeds can be found in patent literature.
 These patents can be read on-line and have considerable information about this technology.

 Arabidopsis is a small member of the Brassica family.
 It is the subject of a concentrated genome sequencing project, the Arabidopsis Genome Initiative (AGI).
 For more information, visit the Arabidopsis Information Resource (TAIR) and read "All about Arabidopsis" by Amy Fluet.